Blog

 • Reinvent yourself — If your old clothes no longer fit, get rid of them.
 This will solve the temptation to slip back into them when you are looking for something comfy and familiar.
 Finding new clothes may be difficult, but in the long run, you’ll be happier in your new skin.
 H/T to Derek Sivers

-• Self-awareness — It is important to take the time to figure out who you are, then unapologetically be that person.
+• Self-awareness — It is important to take the time to figure out who you are, then, unapologetically be that person.
 It took me years to learn this.

 • Circumstances — Every person should make a list of circumstances they find unacceptable.
 Not only circumstances that are unacceptable in life, but also things like careers, your significant other, etc. Keep the list handy.
 Revisit it often.